 In addition, companies are under pressure to ensure that data and analytics are used in a way that not only complies with evolving legislation and regulation, but is also regarded as responsible and ethical by stakeholders – including customers and the general public, who will judge “fairness” more rapidly and potentially harshly than regulators and governments.
 To mitigate risk, a comprehensive view of the business and its environment is required.

 Democratise data access.
 Maximising agility depends on pervasive use of real-time data to drive decision-making.
 This in turn requires actionable data to be available to front-line workers and support functions, not just to users of executive dashboards.

 Convert data into understanding.
 Data analytics can convert raw data into signals that alert the business to new behaviours or patterns, identify risks such as unprotected personal data, and highlight problems and opportunities.
 With the help of AI, these signals can describe the past, predict likely outcomes, and prescribe appropriate courses of action.
 By consolidating disparate data sets and analysis methods into a single view, businesses can understand the bigger picture.

 Use all relevant data sources.
 Looking beyond traditional financial data can transform a business’s understanding of its competitive environment and reputation.
 For example, clickstream data sheds light on the customer journey, and on barriers to completing a purchase.
 Social media conversations reveal customer and public perceptions, as well as evolving market needs and societal trends.
 Open Source websites provide a window to regulatory thinking and research.
 Employee chat exchanges can be monitored to help the business guard against misconduct.

 Introduce effective governance.
 Data breaches and misuse cause untold reputational damage.
 Information governance is the way to manage such risks.
-Personal or high-value data can be protected and secured, with measures like data tagging enabling safe data exploitation.
+Personal or high-value data can be protected and secured, with measures like data tagging and pseudonymisation enabling safe data exploitation.
 Data that no longer has value to the business can be identified and removed.